jostien/GPUAVLTree/README.md

 ## Recursive verion

-More information about recursive AVL-Tree implementation, see [this](http://kukuruku.co/hub/cpp/avl-trees).
+For more information about recursive AVL-Tree implementation, see [this](http://kukuruku.co/hub/cpp/avl-trees).